-The Amaam North Project is located in the Bering Basin in the Chukotka province, Russia and consists of the Amaam North tenement.
-The Project also includes infrastructure assets associated with the Beringovsky Port and Coal Terminal.
+The Amaam North Project is located in the Bering Basin in the Chukotka Amaam North Project province, Russia and consists of the Amaam North tenement.
+The Project also includes infrastructure assets associated with the Beringovsky Port and Coal consists of the Amaam tenement.